Report Dead Birds

 - Wear gloves or use a shovel to pick the bird up.

-- Wear protective eyewear to prevent bird fluids from being splashed into your eyes when the bird is wet, large or covered with feces.
+- Wear protective eyewear to prevent bird fluids from being splashed into your eyes if the bird is wet, large, or covered with feces.

 - Do not eat or smoke while handling the bird.